Djacon/obsidian-ml-notes/ML & DL/Metrics/Regression metrics/Mean Squared Error.md

 **Mean Squared Error (MSE)** is a [[metric]] measured the average of the square errors - that is, the average squared difference between the estimated values and the actual value.
-MSE is a **Loss function**, corresponding to the expected value of the squared error loss.
+MSE is a **Loss function**, corresponding to the expected value of the squared error loss

 #### Evaluation Function:
 $$